Welcome. . .

 Want to move in?
 Check here first!

-The drought has inspired many of us to begin planning for a response to wildfire; not only are we surrounded by hillsides full of flammable grasses, but there are lots of old junipers full of dry needles in the park.
+The drought and recent fire have inspired many of us to begin planning for a response to wildfire; not only are we surrounded by hillsides full of flammable grasses, but there are lots of old junipers full of dry needles (and volatile green needles) in the park.
+As you remove them and replant, here's a resource for you:

-2) On the computer in the Clubhouse library, click on Mike Krupp's MVMCC Plant Catalog on the desktop.
+On both computers in the Clubhouse library, click on Mike Krupp's MVMCC Plant Catalog on the desktop.
 He gathered recommendations from the UC Davis extension, and some of the excellent gardeners in the park picked their favorites from lists of fire- and drought-resistant plants; they will need minimal or no watering after they are established, and do well in clay soil.
-These suggestions are provided as a service to MVMCC residents by the volunteer Tree & Shrub Committee
+These suggestions are provided as a service to MVMCC residents by the volunteer Tree & Shrub Committee.

 Here is a Fire Department doc on how to create your own Defensible_Space and here is a list of plants that ignite readily and burn intensely, and a list of fire-resistant plants UC_Plant_list.
 The Fire Department website is www.novatofire.org.